r00li/CarCluster/README.md

 ### Supported instrument clusters
 Currently fully tested and supported are the following instrument clusters:

-- VW Polo 6R (Also known as Polo mark 5)
+- VW Polo 6R (Also known as Polo mark 5, PQ-25)

-Note that some other VW instrument clusters from a similar vintage car will probably work as well.
-Generally we are talking about PQ platform cars.
-However not all functionality might work without some modifications.
-Newer MQB platform cars will sadly need a lot more modifications.
+- VW T-Cross (MQB)

+This project supports both the older VW PQ platform cars (like the Polo) and newer VW MQB platform cars.
+Generally compatibility between different MQB platform clusters should be higher, so that may be a safer bet.
+However not all functionality is currently supported on those.
+For both platforms some modifications might be needed based on the specific car model, so if you are unsure, get the specific clusters mentioned here.

-You can get these from ebay, your local scrapyard, or if you are in EU: [rrr.lt](rrr.lt/) .
+You can get these clusters from ebay, your local scrapyard, or if you are in EU: [rrr.lt](rrr.lt/) .
 No matter where you get them, they should cost you around 50€.

 ### Supported games
 If you want to use the instrument cluster for gaming then currently supported are the following games: